lordvitor11/ProjetoMercadoMiranda/README.md

  <a href="https://github.com/NXrding-dev">Victor Hugo</a> <br>
  <a href="https://github.com/thiagoml02">Thiago Macêdo</a> <br>

-Instruído pelo professor Monck Charles
+Instruído pelo docente Monck Charles.